pgRouting/pgrouting/doc/spanningTree/pgr_primDD.rst

 Description
 -------------------------------------------------------------------------------

-Using Prim algorithm, extracts the nodes that have aggregate costs less than or equal to the value ``Distance`` within the calculated minimum spanning tree.
+Using Prim's algorithm, extracts the nodes that have aggregate costs less than or equal to a **distance** from a **root** vertex (or vertices) within the calculated minimum spanning tree.

 **The main Characteristics are:**

 .. include:: prim-family.rst
    :start-after: prim-description-start
    :end-before: prim-description-end

+.. include:: drivingDistance-category.rst
+   :start-after: dd_traits_start
+   :end-before: dd_traits_end

 - Returned tree nodes from a root vertex are on Depth First Search order.
 - Depth First Search running time: :math:`O(E + V)`